RudreshVeerkhare/Rheidos/README.md

 Controls: WASD to fly, QE vertical strafe, Shift to sprint, mouse to look, Space toggle wireframe, P screenshot, ESC exit.

 Jupyter Basics
-- In a notebook, you can import and boot the Engine in interactive mode:
+- In a notebook, you can import and boot the Engine in interactive mode (the loop auto-starts):

   from kung_fu_panda.engine import Engine eng = Engine(window_title="Kung Fu Panda — Interactive", interactive=True)
-  eng.start()
   # Now add/remove views/controllers dynamically from cells

 - Stop the interactive loop when done: